yuri-gilferreira/watershed-challenge/README.md

 5. Plot the variable flux_extreme.
 Are there any different behaviours among different watersheds?

 For this part, I did not plot all the watersheds because there were over 500 different watersheds.
-Instead I randomly picked 10 different watersheds and analyzed their differences instead.
+Instead, I randomly picked 10 different watersheds and analyzed their differences.

 If you plot the average `flux_extreme` for the watershed, they are all arround 5% (as expected of the 95th percentile).